 #4 Titles and Meta Descriptions

-Your titles, though short should easily catch the attention of users and contain what product or service you offer.
+In both desktop and mobile SEO, your titles should easily catch the attention of users and contain what product or service you offer.
 Your meta description should also be more concise.
 However, it should have more information such as the description of your product, contact number, and address.

 #5 Improve Speed

 Like what we mentioned before, mobile users usually need results that are immediate.
 Many surveys have also found that most customers wait for an average of two seconds for a site to load.
 If it exceeds that, they usually exit and move to other sites in the results.
 Hence, it’s crucial that your site is at top speed so that viewers won’t wait around and close your page.

 In conclusion, smartphones are continuously updating and are more preferred by users when browsing online.
 Incorporating mobile SEO should become a priority for website owners aside from making them mobile-friendly.
 If you’re in need of the right mobile SEO strategies to increase traffic for your site, we are an SEO agency in the Philippines that can help you out.